 This course counts toward the following NYUAD degree requirements:

-Instructor: The course is taught by Prof. Jim Pryor <email@example.com>.
-Phone, office, and office hours to be determined.
+Instructor: The course is taught by Prof. Jim Pryor <firstname.lastname@example.org>.
+My office in Abu Dhabi is A6-143.
+Office hours to be determined.

 Goals for the course include: